microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 This method has additional output pins (other than UART) that provide information on the CLC1OUT status, CLC2OUT status, and the CLC3OUT status.
 These signals can be monitored in addition to the other signals by the logic analyzer.

 ### CCP
 The CCP is the fifth measuring method for this example.
 This method uses the CCP1, CCP2, and Timer1 modules to measure the pulse width and duty cycle.
-The pulse (pin RB5) is measured by using the CCP2 interrupt flag to save two different values (derived from the Timer1 module) and take the difference between those two values.
-The period is measured by using the CCP1 interrupt flag to save two different values (derived from the Timer1 module) and take the difference between those two values.
+The pulse (pin RB5) is measured by using the CCP2 interrupt flag to save two different values (derived from the Timer1 module) and takes the difference between those two values.
+The period is measured by using the CCP1 interrupt flag to save two different values (derived from the Timer1 module) and takes the difference between those two values.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e. 0x80 or 127 equals 50%).
 For more details please see the 'CCP.c' file.
 An example waveform for the CCP method can be seen in Figure 12.

 *Figure 12 -  CCP Waveform Example*